vectorgrp/sil-kit/docs/api/flexray.rst

 .. admonition:: Note

-  The FlexRay service needs a detailed simulation based on the :ref:`VIBE Network Simulator<chap:VIBE-NetSim>`.
+  The FlexRay service needs a detailed simulation based on the network simulator.
   Because of the intrinsic complexity within FlexRay, no trivial simulation exists.

 Initialization